MarkosKon/typescript-cli/README.md

-# Typescript CLI
+# TypeScript CLI

-Boilerplate to spin up a Typescript CLI.
+Boilerplate to spin up a TypeScript CLI.